teustice/burger-blog/wp-content/themes/10up-application/assets/js/app/readme.md

 Consideration: These scripts load on all pages.
 So if your script isn't required to be called everywhere you may not want to place file here.

-Also, files placed in the scripts sub-folder will compile after the files placed in this folder.
-Therefore, place dependencies in 'app' and place your scripts in 'scripts'.